rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 # Summary

-Currently there the Rust Programming Language organisation has a set of teams called "Working Groups", however the definition and process of what these groups have become ill defined since their initial creation, especially as more and more people have used the same moniker for different purposes.
+Currently the Rust Programming Language organisation has a set of teams called "Working Groups", however the definition and process of what these groups have become ill defined since their initial creation, especially as more and more people have used the same moniker for different purposes.
 This has caused